This page goes into detail on the various considerations for deployment, and the options that you can use for the HPR Server.

 app_force_relay in the hosts' config files.

-For high availability, it is recommended to have more than one HPR server specified for each computer.
-There may be times when one HPR server needs to go offline, such as when it needs updating.
-Having a second server available to handle connections would prevent disruptions to users in these instances.
+For high availability- it is recommended to have more than one HPR server specified for each computer as there may be times when one HPR server needs to go offline (e.g. update windows).
+Having a second HPR server available to handle connections would prevent disruptions to users in these instances.

 When adding a second HPR server, you'll need to plan your deployment to avoid NAT conflicts.
 If each HPR server gets a unique public IP, it doesn't matter if you use the same ports for each one.
 However, if both HPR servers are behind a single public IP, you will need to use a different public port to avoid conflicts.